 Example 2: Byron is a bus driver.
 He is also an alcoholic.
 Byron drives for Greyhound, a large private bus company.
 Byron has a drink one evening on his route from Reno to San Francisco after losing money at the casinos.
 As he approaches the Bay Bridge, Byron collides with a car in front of him, causing a multi-vehicle accident with passengers in each car.
 The families of the different injured parties have two years to file a lawsuit against Greyhound because it’s a private company.
 The families also have two years to file a suit against Byron personally because he was drinking in violation of Greyhound’s company policies.

 Example 3: Casey, an AC Transit driver, is driving from Hayward to Oakland.
 Scooter, a Hayward bus driver, is making his rounds picking up kids.
 Casey and Scooter both negligently collide into one another while pretending to ram one another off the road.
 The occupants of both buses have claims against both the AC Transit and the school bus operators.
 Casey and Scooter may also be personally liable for acting recklessly.

-If you or someone you know has been injured in a bus accident, trust the Oakland bus accident attorneys at Spencer Young Law to listen, learn, lead and win for you.
+If you or someone you know has been injured in a bus accident, trust an Oakland bus accident attorney at Spencer Young Law to listen, learn, lead and win for you.
 If you are an attorney doing research on possible referral partners, please call now.
 We pay referral fees in accordance with California State Bar guidelines.